Smooth profinite groups, I: geometrizing Kummer theory: Appendix: variations on -smoothness

 \begin{defi}($(1,1)$-smooth profinite group, equivalent Definition) \\ Denote by $\mathbf S \subset\mathbf{GL}_2$ one of the following two algebraic subgroups: the Borel subgroup $\mathbf B_2$, consisting of invertible matrices or its subgroup $\Aut_{\mathrm{Aff}}( \A^1)=\G_a \rtimes \G_m \subset \mathbf B_2,$ consisting of invertible matrices A profinite group $G$ is $(1,1)$-smooth iff the following lifting property holds. \\ Let $A$ be a perfect $(\F_p,G)$-algebra.
 Then, the natural map is onto.\\

-\end{defi} A word is perhaps needed to explain why this definition is equivalent to Definition \ref{DefiSmooth}- where we can assume that the $A$-module $L_1$ is free of rank one by Proposition \ref{propfree}.
-We do this for $\mathbf S=\mathbf B_2$- the less obvious case.
-Notice that the datum of a cohomology class $b \in H^1(G,\mathbf B_2(A))$ is equivalent to an (isomorphy class of) extension of $(G,A)$-modules where $D_1$ and $D_1'$ are free of rank one as $A$-modules.
+\end{defi} Let us briefly justify, that this is indeed equivalent to Definition \ref{DefiSmooth}.
+There, by Proposition \ref{propfree}, we may assume that the $A$-module $L_1$ is free of rank one.
+We treat the least obvious case $\mathbf S=\mathbf B_2$.
+The datum of a cohomology class $b \in H^1(G,\mathbf B_2(A))$ is equivalent to an (isomorphy class of) extension of $(G,A)$-modules where $D_1$ and $D_1'$ are free of rank one as $A$-modules.
 The class of the extension is an element of $H^1(G,L_1)$, where Lifting $b$ as requested, amounts to lifting $\mathcal E_1$ to an extension of $(G,\W_{2}(A))$-modules where $D_{2}$ and $D_{2}'$ are free of rank one as $\W_{2}(A)$-modules.
 This is equivalent to lifting $\mathcal F_1$ to an extension where the $(G,\W_{2}(A))$-module $ L_{2}(=D_2 \otimes_{\W_2(A)} (D_2')^{-1})$, free of rank one as a $\W_{2}(A)$-module, of course depends on $b$.
 This liftability is equivalent to that of Definition \ref{DefiSmooth}.

-\begin{rem} A profinite group is $(1,1)$-smooth if and only if its pro-$p$-Sylow subgroups are $(1,1)$-smooth. \end{rem} In the definition of a $(n,e)$-cyclotomic profinite group, the lifting property is required for all open subgroups $H \subset G$.
-This is no longer needed in the definition of a $(1,1)$-smooth profinite group, as we now show. \begin{lem} Let $G$ be a $(1,1)$-smooth profinite group.
+\begin{rem} A profinite group is $(1,1)$-smooth if and only if its pro-$p$-Sylow subgroups are $(1,1)$-smooth. \end{rem} For a $(1,1)$-cyclotomic pair, the lifting property is required for all open subgroups $H \subset G$.
+This is not needed for $(1,1)$-smooth profinite groups: \begin{lem} Let $G$ be a $(1,1)$-smooth profinite group.
 Then, every closed subgroup $H \subset G$ is $(1,1)$-smooth as well. \end{lem}

 \begin{dem} By a standard limit argument, we can assume that $H$ is open in $G$.
 We use Definition \ref{DefiSmooth5}.
 Let $A$ be an $(\F_p,H)$-algebra.
-Consider the induced $(\F_p,G)$-algebra consisting of (left) $H$-equivariant maps $G \lra A$, with ring structure induced by that of the target $A$.
+Consider the induced $(\F_p,G)$-algebra consisting of (left) $H$-equivariant maps $G \to A$, with ring structure induced by that of the target $A$.
 It is endowed with the natural $G$-action, given by the formula $(g.f)(x):=f(xg)$.
 We have since the formation of Witt vectors commutes to finite products.
 Thus, we have Shapiro's Lemma thus yields a natural bijection which we use to conclude that the arrow of Definition \ref{DefiSmooth5} is surjective for the pair $(H,A)$ iff it is for the pair $(G,\Ind_H^G(A))$. \end{dem}